zipnn/zipnn/scripts/README.md

 - **Arguments**:
   - **Required**: The path of the file to decompress.
   - **Optional**:
-    - `--delete`: Flag that specifies to delete the files instead of compressing them.
+    - `--delete`: Flag that specifies deleting the compressed file after decompression.
     - `--force`: Flag that forces overwriting when decompressing.
     - `--hf_cache`: A flag that indicates if the file is in the Hugging Face cache.